seanboyce/ubiblio/README.md

 # OK, but does it work?

 Yes, it works *surprisingly* well.
 It's reasonably fast.
 Pages load for me in less than half a second -- if you try really hard you may notice it is very slightly slower than using a modern computer by some milliseconds.
+Memory usage sits around 55% -- a bit under 100MB for ubiblio, and some overhead for redis and uvicorn and so on.

 I originally conceived this as some sort of joke for your amusement, but it accidentally worked (sorry).

 # ...Smaller?